hva314/PlaidCTF-2017/README.md

 000000d0: 0004 e803 0000 504b 0506 0000 0000 0100  ......PK........
 000000e0: 0100 4e00 0000 8800 0000 0000            ..N.........
 ```
-Pretty short file, I'm just gonna change it by hand.
+Pretty short file, I'm just gonna change it by hand.<br>
 The `0800` replaced `2923`, 8 is the length of the filename.
-We know the length base on the fact that there is 8-blank bytes at the location of "extra length" bytes.
+We know the length base on the fact that there is 8-blank bytes at the location of "extra length" bytes.<br>
 The `666c 6167 2e74 7874` replaced `0000 0000 0000 0000`.
-You can name it whatever you want, I just make it `flag.txt` in this case. exactly 8 characters of length.
+You can name it whatever you want, I just make it `flag.txt` in this case. exactly 8 characters of length.<br>
 Have 2 of those modifies both at the header and the end of the zip file.
 And this is what we have.